Linux Distros Based on Fedora

 FX64 Linux (Looks the same as Fedora Cinnamon and Montana Linux Fedora Cinnamon)

-Now we have the main ones out of the way, let’s just give a mention of a few other ones.
+Now we have the main ones out of the way.
+Let’s mention a few other ones.
 Let’s start with Montana Linux.
-This is a distro that has versions based on Fedora, Alma Linux, and older versions of CentOS.
+This distro has versions based on Fedora, Alma Linux, and older versions of CentOS.
 I booted into the Cinnamon version of it, and it just looks like Fedora Cinnamon.
 In fact, reading over the kickstart files which is what Fedora based distros use to build, the only changes I can find is that RPMFusion is preinstalled, a couple of extra media applications are installed.
-That’s it, there aren’t even special wallpapers and Fedora branding is still there.
-So, you are probably better off just using normal Fedora and installing RPMFusion, or running another one of these distros.
+That’s it, there aren’t even special wallpapers, and Fedora branding is still there.
+So, you are probably better off just using normal Fedora, installing RPMFusion, or running another one of these distros.

-A similar distro is FX64, which is another Fedora based distro with the Cinnamon desktop.
-But like Montana Linux it still uses Fedora branding and wallpapers.
-FX64’s website literally just says, “FX64 Linux is a Fedora 36 based distro.
-Google Chrome, Java IcedTea, Skype & RAR preinstalled.”.
+A similar distro is FX64, another Fedora-based distro with the Cinnamon desktop.
+But like Montana Linux, it still uses Fedora branding and wallpapers.
+FX64’s website literally just says, “FX64 Linux is a Fedora 36-based distro.
+Google Chrome, Java IcedTea, Skype & RAR are preinstalled.”
 Just install these yourself on Fedora…

 Berry Linux

-Berry Linux is a distro from Japan that is made to be ran off a USB or CD, although it is theoretically installable to an internal drive too, but I couldn’t get the installer to function properly.
-It comes with a very minimal LXDE desktop by default and comes with only a few lightweight essentials preinstalled by default.
-This does have potential to be great, but there’s a lot of issues involving essential things just not working properly.
-For example, installing a package with dnf requires you to specify the Fedora release version, which breaks package management, and as mentioned later its installer didn’t work for me.
-But it is impressive because of how little resource usage it uses, and it even has its own display manager called BerryDM.
+Berry Linux is a distro from Japan that is made to be run off a USB or CD.
+Although it is theoretically installable on an internal drive, I couldn’t get the installer to function properly.
+It has a very minimal LXDE desktop by default and only a few lightweight essentials preinstalled by default.
+This does have the potential to be great, but there are a lot of issues involving essential things that are just not working properly.
+For example, installing a package with dnf requires you to specify the Fedora release version, which breaks package management, and as I mentioned, its installer didn’t work for me.
+However, it is impressive because of its limited resource usage, and it even has its own display manager, BerryDM.

 Network Security Toolkit

 Network Security Toolkit is a distro that can be used as both a server and a graphical system.
-When used as a graphical system, it uses the MATE desktop environment and comes with a boatload of preinstalled network and security tools, including tools like Wireshark and “Angry IP Scanner”.
-It also has a built-in web interface that you can use to manage the system including things like running a virus scan.
-There are several functions in the web interface that are broken out of the box, but that could also be because I didn’t set this up properly because I just opened the web interface and started playing around.
+When used as a graphical system, it uses the MATE desktop environment.
+It comes with a boatload of preinstalled network and security tools, including tools like Wireshark and “Angry IP Scanner”.
+It also has a built-in web interface that you can use to manage the system, including things like running a virus scan.
+Several functions in the web interface are broken out of the box, but that could also be because I didn’t set this up properly; I just opened the web interface and started playing around.

 Kedora

 Finally, our last distro is Kedora.
 A “Secure, Fast and Simple Distro, made for IT Sstudents”.
-It uses Plasma out of the box, but the only difference for the user interface is that it uses Windows 11 icons and the Windows 11 background by default.
-I noticed when installing something that for some reason it preinstalls repos for both TeamViewer and Brave Browser’s despite both of those not being installed by default.
-It also comes with Google Chrome as the default browser, as well as gdfuse for native Google drive integration.
-Like most of the other distros it also comes with RPMFusion, but this distro hasn’t updated to a Fedora 36 base yet and is still based on Fedora 35.
-So, I’d pass on this one considering its mimicking Windows, preinstalls Chrome and random repos, and this is another one where you could just install Fedora with RPMFusion instead.
+It uses Plasma out of the box, but the only difference in the user interface is that it uses Windows 11 icons and the Windows 11 background by default.
+I noticed when installing something that, for some reason, preinstalls repos for both TeamViewer and Brave Browsers despite both not being installed by default.
+It also comes with Google Chrome as the default browser, as well as gdfuse for native Google Drive integration.
+Like most of the other distros, it also comes with RPMFusion, but this distro hasn’t been updated to a Fedora 36 base yet and is still based on Fedora 35.
+So, I’d pass on this one, considering it mimics Windows, preinstalls Chrome, and random repos, and this is another one where you could install Fedora with RPMFusion instead.

 Official Fedora Spins